Aryan-del-07/Aryan-del-07/README.md

 Hey there! 👋

-I'm **Aryan**, a Computer Science Engineering student from India.

-I like building things and turning random ideas into something real.
+I'm **Aryan**, a Computer Science Engineering student from India who loves building things and turning random ideas into something real.

-If an idea pops into my head and I think *"wait... can I actually build this?"*, there's a good chance I'll end up trying.
+If an idea pops into my head and I find myself thinking, *"Wait... can I actually build this?"* — there's a pretty good chance I'll end up trying.

-I mostly work with **Cloud, Full-Stack Development, DevOps, and AI**.
+I mainly work across **Cloud, Full-Stack Development, DevOps, and AI**.

-My main stack is **AWS, GCP, Docker, TypeScript, React, Node.js, and Linux**.
+My main stack includes **AWS, GCP, Docker, TypeScript, React, Node.js, and Linux**.

-Things I've built:
+### Things I've Built

-→ **Studzens** — College discovery platform
+→ **Studzens** — A college discovery platform

-→ **Lumina AI** — AI-powered book marketplace
+→ **Lumina AI** — An AI-powered book marketplace

-→ **E-Commerce on AWS** — Cloud deployment project
+→ **E-Commerce on AWS** — A cloud deployment project

-→ **Smart Helmet** — Award-winning IoT project
+→ **Smart Helmet** — An award-winning IoT project

-I learn by building, breaking things, figuring out why they broke, and trying again.
+I learn by building, breaking things, figuring out why they broke, and then trying to build them better.

-**Fun fact:** most of my projects start with curiosity and questionable amounts of time. 😄
+**Fun fact:** Most of my projects start with curiosity, a random idea, and a questionable amount of time. 😄